Peter Murrell: Sturgeon leadership

-Murrell's wife Nicola Sturgeon became party leader and First Minister in 2015, bringing his role as chief executive under greater scrutiny.
-Nicola Sturgeon insisted that there was no conflict on interest in herself and her husband both occupying senior party roles, telling The Herald, "I've been deputy leader for years while Peter's been chief executive for 10 years.
+Murrell's wife became party leader and First Minister in 2015, bringing his role as chief executive under greater scrutiny.
+Sturgeon insisted that there was no conflict of interest in herself and her husband both occupying senior party roles, telling The Herald, "I've been deputy leader for years while Peter's been chief executive for 10 years.
 That's not been an issue that's given rise to any concern internally.
 In the constitution of the SNP, the oversight of the administrative side of the party lies with the business convener, not with the leader.
 So I'm comfortable there are no issues that arise."

 Following the 2017 United Kingdom general election, where the SNP unexpectedly lost 21 seats, questions were raised within the party over the concentration of power among a "coterie" of top advisers that included Murrell.
 In January 2019 Kenny MacAskill, former SNP Justice Secretary, suggested that Murrell should resign, saying that a married couple running senior positions in the same organisation would not be tolerated in the media, business, or public sectors.

 Following his testimony to the Committee on the Scottish Government Handling of Harassment Complaints in December 2020, Murrell was reported to the Lord Advocate by committee member Murdo Fraser, who alleged Murrell had made a "false statement" under oath while giving evidence.
 Murrell said he "absolutely refuted" the allegation.

 In 2021, Murrell faced questions from party members over the alleged disappearance of £600,000 in donations to the party.
 The Scotsman reported in June 2021 that Police Scotland had been asked to investigate Murrell regarding a donation to SNP from lottery winners Colin and Christine Weir, which they subsequently asked to be returned to them.
 Murrell also faced questions from Labour and Conservatives over a £107,620 interest-free loan made to the SNP on 20 June 2021, that was not declared to the Electoral Commission for more than a year after the July 2021 deadline.
 The SNP stated that it did not declare the loan as it "did not think" the matter was reportable.
 The loan was to assist with cashflow problems at the party.
 These concerns escalated into a major police investigation into fraud, codenamed Operation Branchform, in which Murrell was ultimately arrested and charged.

-When his wife, Nicola Sturgeon, announced her resignation as first minister on 15 February 2023, Joanna Cherry, an SNP MP, called for Murrell to step down as CEO of the party stating "The SNP Leadership & party management have been deeply bound together.
-I cannot see any circumstances in which Peter Murrell can continue as Chief Executive under a new leader who must be free to choose a successor."
+When his wife, Nicola Sturgeon, announced her resignation as first minister on 15 February 2023, Joanna Cherry, an SNP MP, called for Murrell to step down as CEO of the party.